 Technische Universität Dresden (TUD) is the largest technical university in Germany and one of eleven German Universities of Excellence.
 The „Dresden International Graduate School for Biomedicine and Bioengineering“ (DIGS-BB) and the Biotechnology Center (BIOTEC) provide unique opportunities for interdisciplinary research and teaching in molecular bio-engineering.
 BIOTEC research groups comprise genomics, proteomics, biophysics, cellular machines, molecular genetics, tissue engineering, and bioinformatics.

-This is a 3-y full time position as an early stage researcher (ESR) under auspice of the ITN programme.
-The successful candidate will design a new decision support tool for personalized IRT dose planning to improve prediction of individualized tumour response from calculated absorbed dose using additional multi-dimensional information available at the time of planning.
-More specifically, the candidate will a) define and outline relevant data for personalized dosimetry, b) specify guidelines for data acquisition to minimize variance for both, imaging and non-imaging data, c) design and train a Convolutional Neural Network (ConvNet) using PSMA & NET image data supplemented with available meta-data and the corresponding outcome, and d) validate the methodology with independent available retrospective data.
+The ESR will design a new decision support tool for personalized IRT dose planning to improve prediction of individualized tumour response from calculated absorbed dose using additional multi-dimensional information available at the time of planning.
+More specifically, the ESR will a) define and outline relevant data for personalized dosimetry, b) specify guidelines for data acquisition to minimize variance for both, imaging and non-imaging data, c) design and train a Convolutional Neural Network (ConvNet) using PSMA & NET image data supplemented with available meta-data and the corresponding outcome, and d) validate the methodology with independent available retrospective data.

 Within the course of this project, secondments to other ESR projects are planned to I) investigate the effects from low-counts statistics (Leuven), II) assess effects of tumour heterogeneity (Paris) and III) test study data format for a common platform approach (Munich).